slangenbach/notes/solveit.md

 ## General

 - Edit the AI output to be what you want, don't have a conversation with the AI to get there
+- If feeding GitHub links to an AI, always use the raw version

 ## Projects